-A city brimming with business opportunity, the potential for continued economic prosperity and leisurely activities, Cardiff rightly ranks amongst the most favourable locations to visit in the UK.
+A city brimming with business opportunity, the potential for continued economic prosperity activities, Cardiff rightly ranks amongst the most favourable locations to visit in the UK.
 Better yet, there’s an abundance of available serviced apartments in Cardiff, meaning that visits to this city can be as straightforward as ever.

 Staying with Situ in our Cardiff accommodation provides the busy traveller with a true home-from-home experience.
 All our Cardiff apartments have their own fully-equipped kitchen and comfortable living room, allowing you to unwind in the privacy of your own space at the end of a long day.

 Options for a corporate stay in Cardiff are wide: perhaps stay a little outside the centre or browse through our choice of Cardiff city apartments and stay right in the middle of the action.
 You can even choose an aparthotel in Cardiff where you’ll have the facilities of a hotel at your disposal.
 Wherever you prefer, choosing one of Situ’s serviced apartments in Cardiff will ensure that the practicalities of your stay are as stress-free as possible, allowing you more time to work and explore the wonderful capital city of Wales.

 Cardiff is the capital of Wales, based alongside the Bristol Channel and just under 200 miles west of London.
 The Cardiff population equates to almost 370,000 people, who live in the UK’s eleventh largest city.
 There are many ways to travel to the Welsh city.
 Cardiff Airport has great domestic and international routes, and there’s a regular high-speed rail link from London.